 Want to calculate your BMI?
 Go here >

 All avatars are the same height, regardless of your setting.
-This was probably done so kits and bike frames wouldn’t need to be scaled for each rider, but wouldn’t it be cool if you could see people’s actual size in game?
+This was probably done so kits and bike frames wouldn’t need to be scaled for each rider, but wouldn’t it be cool if you could see people’s actual size?
 It would add some nice variety to the visuals.

 Any questions about avatar sizing, or thoughts on why Zwift does it this way?
 Comment below!